-Lantern joined Transplanting Tradition’s farmer/chef Khai Nyui Tow for a celebration of Karen Burmese food to support aspiring refugee farmers in Orange County.
-The five-course dinner featured rare & delicious southeast Asian ingredients including water gourd, Thai pumpkin, pennywort, lemongrass and roselle buds, all grown by Karen refugee farmers.
+Lantern joined Transplanting Tradition’s farmer/chef Khai Nui Tow for a celebration of Karen Burmese food to support aspiring refugee farmers in Orange County.
+The five-course dinner featured rare & delicious southeast Asian ingredients, including water gourd, Thai pumpkin, pennywort, lemongrass, and roselle buds, all grown by Karen refugee farmers.
 A short presentation and documentary screening with the Transplanting Traditions Youth Team followed the meal.

 Nordic Food Lab Dinner

-Lantern joined forces with our friends at Panciuto, Mateo Tapas, ONE Restaurant, and The Umstead to cook a 5-course dinner inspired by the work of Nordic Food Lab (restaurant noma’s flavor incubator) and celebrated the end of the month-long collaboration Subnature and Culinary Culture (which included the construction of an earthen smokehouse in the middle of Duke campus).
+Lantern joined forces with our friends at Panciuto, Mateo Tapas, ONE Restaurant, and The Umstead to cook a 5-course dinner inspired by the work of Nordic Food Lab (restaurant noma’s flavor incubator).
+It celebrated the end of the month-long collaboration between Subnature and Culinary Culture (which included the construction of an earthen smokehouse in the middle of the Duke campus).

-Subnature refers to aspects of the natural world we typically shun, particularly in the kitchen.
-The crazy and delicious menu included long-needle pine, raw milk, fermented cherries, tobacco, with wine pairings by Cave Taureau’s Noel Sherr.
-Special guests will include Josh Evans of the Nordic Food Lab, all the way from Copenhagen.
+Subnatural refers to aspects of the natural world we typically shun, particularly in the kitchen.
+The crazy and delicious menu included long-needle pine, raw milk, fermented cherries, tobacco, and wine pairings by Cave Taureau’s Noel Sherr.
+Special guests will include Josh Evans of the Nordic Food Lab from Copenhagen.

 Foraging Adventure and Dinner with Alan Muskat

 We joined for a day of April foraging and eating with Alan Muskat to help celebrate our new community kitchen, Lantern Table.